SalishSeaCast/SalishSeaCmd/docs/breaking_changes.rst

 Version 3.4
 ===========

-The following changes that were introduced in version 3.4 of the :kbd:`SalishSeaCmd` package are incompatible with earlier versions:
+The following changes that were introduced in version 3.4 of the ``SalishSeaCmd`` package are incompatible with earlier versions:

-* Replaced the :kbd:`salishsea run --no-deflate` command-line option with :kbd:`salishsea run --deflate` so that the default run options assume that XIOS-2 on-the-fly deflation is being used.
+* Replaced the :command:`salishsea run --no-deflate` command-line option with :command:`salishsea run --deflate` so that the default run options assume that XIOS-2 on-the-fly deflation is being used.
-* Dropped :kbd:`bugaboo` from the list of recognized systems.
+* Dropped ``bugaboo`` from the list of recognized systems.
-* Default to using account :kbd:`rrg-allen` when running on :kbd:`cedar`.
+* Default to using account ``rrg-allen`` when running on ``cedar``.
 * Dropped support for NEMO-3.4.

 Version 3.3
 ===========

-The following change that was introduced in version 3.3 of the :kbd:`SalishSeaCmd` package is incompatible with earlier versions:
+The following change that was introduced in version 3.3 of the ``SalishSeaCmd`` package is incompatible with earlier versions:

 * The :command:`salishsea get_cgrf` sub-command was removed.